Score Operator Newton transport: Infinite-dimensional score matching

-\begin{remark}[Availability of scores] As mentioned in the introduction, Bayesian inference (with a tractable likelihood and prior) is a common setting where scores are available.
-There are other settings where the scores can be evaluated at samples even though an explicit model for the unnormalized density is not available.
+\begin{remark}[Availability of scores] As mentioned in the introduction, the target score is available in settings beyond Bayesian inference with a tractable likelihood and prior.
+In other words, in many settings, scores can be approximated well even though an explicit model for the unnormalized density is not available.
 One such example is the score of an ergodic, invariant measure of certain classes of chaotic systems.
-Here, fast methods have been developed to evaluate scores at any point on a chaotic orbit \citep{chandramoorthy,angxiu}. \end{remark}
+Here, fast methods have been developed to evaluate scores at any point on a chaotic orbit \citep{chandramoorthy,angxiu}. \end{remark} \begin{remark}[Validity of transport maps] Note that any diffeomorphism that satisfies $\mathcal{G}(p,T) = q$ is a valid transport map in the sense that $T_\sharp \mu = \nu$.
+By integrating both sides of \eqref{eq:scoreOperatorDefinition2}, we obtain that any $T$ that satisfies $\mathcal{G}(p,T) = q$ also satisfies, $\rho^\nu = k (\rho^\mu/ |{\rm det} \nabla T|)\circ T^{-1}$, for an integration constant $k.$ Since the left hand side is a valid density (integrates to 1), we obtain that $k$ must be 1. \end{remark}